diegoauyon/nestjs-vuejs-mongodb-scraper/README.md

 npm install
 ```

+After installation, a `postinstall` script will run and try to insert seed data into MongDB

 ### MongoDB
 Ensure that you have mongoDB installed on your machine before running the application.
-I have this fully setup on my mac already.

 Start mongoDB: